smikhalevski/roqueform/packages/doubter-plugin/README.md

 In this example, `planetField.value` _is not_ validated, and `planetField.at('name').value` _is_ validated.

+> [!NOTE]\
-> **Note**&ensp;It's safe to trigger validation of a single text field on every keystroke, since validation doesn't have
+> It's safe to trigger validation of a single text field on every keystroke, since validation doesn't have to process
-> to process the whole form state.
+> the whole form state.

 To detect whether the field, or any of its derived fields contain a validation error: